SSpeights/PowerShellGuide/discovery-in-powershell.md

 * `get-help stop-computer -detail`- displays the help page with detailed documentation for parameters

 * `get-help stop-computer -full`- displays everything

+## Find out what's inside the PowerShell Object

+Once you know which cmdlets you must use, you can discover what these commands output by piping the output to the `Get-Member` command.
+Remember Powershell shell always output objects and these objects contain methods and properties just like any other objects in the .NET framework.
+Get-Member is useful because maybe you only need to 1 or 2 pieces of information.
+With the Get-Member cmdlet you can look at the "internals" of PS-Objects and decide what you need.
+This makes your scripting more performant.

+In the following example, the output of Get-NetIPConfiguration is piped to Get-Member, which returns the properties

+Example: `Get-NetipConfiguration | Get-Member`

 ## Find-Script / Find-Module